 How much to charge for travel time?
 Choosing the right tools can help you track your time better and make you look professional.
-Invoicera is a cloud-based time tracking and billing tool that helps you in accurately calculating travel time charges and converting them into invoices instantly.
+Invoicera is a cloud-based time tracking software and Invoicing tool that helps you in accurately calculating travel time charges and converting them into invoices instantly.

 Whichever method you choose, remember to analyze its rate structure that clients will be open competitively.
 Make an informed decision on how you charge travel expenses using any of the methods above.
 Let’s work with the effective support of online invoicing tool.